A guide to Business Email Compromise (BEC): how it works and how you can prevent your company from being a victim of the scourge of BEC.

-Cybercriminals like to play with their techniques to scam business and individuals.
+Cybercriminals like to play with their techniques to scam businesses and individuals.
 It keeps them ahead of discovery, and Business Email Compromise is no different.
 There are a number of currently-known BEC techniques, such as:

-The basis of this variety of BEC is, again, deception.
+This version of BEC uses an invoice to achieve the same ends as CEO impersonation - to steal money.The basis of this variety of BEC is, again, deception.
 During the surveillance stage of the BEC scam, the cybercriminal will have found their target - usually someone with authority in Accounts Payable.
 The scam continues using one of two techniques:

 The W2 forms used by the IRS in the U.S. are the target of another version of BEC fraud.
 W2 forms are used by employers to record employee data.
 In this variant on a BEC attack, the fraudster will pose as a C-level executive and send an email requesting that they are sent the company’s W2 form list.
 The fraudsters then use this data to commit tax fraud.